AvrahamAsher/General/Integrate a printer CONVERTED.md

 For more information see [Print Manager](/developers/reference/desktop-applications/print-manager).
 Print Manager's source code is available at [https://github.com/spark3dp/print-manager](https://github.com/spark3dp/print-manager).

-Print Manager creates a local version of the Spark API that can be run on any desktop computer and does not require an internet connection.
+Print Manager creates a local version of the Forge 3D Print API that can be run on any desktop computer and does not require an internet connection.

 * * *